alyashaz/alyashaz.github.io/_posts/2020-05-02-Repository-Pattern.markdown

 }
 {% endhighlight %}

-In the case above, I am only returning a number, but for a **GET REST** request you may grab the data returned from SQL and build ItemDTO and return that instead.
+In the case above, I am only returning a number, but for a **GET HTTP request** you may grab the data returned from SQL and build ItemDTO and return that instead.

 # Dependency Injection (DI)

 You may have caught on already, in the ItemController & InventoryRepository, I injected the IInventoryRepository & IInventoryDataProvider through the constructors.
 Using the **Unity Framework**, I've setup my UnityConfig.cs to map IInventoryRepository to InventoryRepository & IInventoryDataProvider to InventoryDataProvider.
-Using DI, we can eliminate the use of the keyword **new** everytime we need to access the repository or data provider, which conforms with the SOLID principles as well.
-Below is the snippet from the UnitConfig class located in the App_Start folder.
+Using DI, we can eliminate the use of the keyword **new** every time we need to access the repository or data provider, which conforms with the SOLID principles as well.
+Below is the snippet from UnitConfig.cs located in the App_Start folder.

 {% highlight csharp %}
 public static void RegisterTypes(IUnityContainer container)